 A partner in our New York office, Steve Dollar is the US Head of the Banks International Business Group.
 His practice covers all aspects of complex disputes, including litigation and regulatory investigations on a nationwide basis.

-While Steve has represented a diverse mix of commercial entities (including real estate, energy, health care and technology firms) on both sides of a litigation docket, his practice concentrates on securities litigation, including representing US and non-US banks, broker-dealers, investment banks, RIAs, RICs and community banks in complex disputes.
-He also represents leading financial institutions in both issue-specific and enterprise-wide regulatory investigations, including enforcement actions brought by the SEC, FINRA and other federal and state regulators.
-Steve has directed numerous confidential internal investigations for Wall Street firms, and has extensive first chair trial experience in arbitrations on a nationwide basis.
+While Steve has represented a diverse mix of commercial entities (including aviation, energy, health care and technology firms) on both sides of a litigation docket, his practice concentrates on high stakes commercial securities and financial services litigation, including representing US and non-US banks, broker-dealers, investment banks, RIAs, RICs and community banks in complex disputes.
+He also represents numerous US and non-US airlines, lessors and other operators in disputes against manufacturers and other market participants.
+Steve also represents leading financial institutions in both issue-specific and enterprise-wide regulatory investigations, including enforcement actions brought by the SEC, FINRA and other federal and state regulators.
+Steve has directed numerous confidential internal investigations for Fortune 500 and Wall Street firms, and has extensive first chair trial experience in arbitrations on a nationwide basis.

 JD, Southern Methodist University School of Law, 1999

 Steve is licensed to practice in New York, Texas and before the U.S. Court of Appeals for the Fifth and Ninth Circuits, U.S. District Courts for the Northern, Southern, Eastern and Western Districts of Texas and the Southern District of New York.

 - New York State Bar

 - Lead counsel to numerous US and non-US airlines, lessors and operators dealing with the worldwide grounding of Boeing's 737-MAX aircraft.
 Steve leads a US-based team (drawing on the firm's highly rated global aviation finance and dispute expertise) to obtain significant and immediate cash and non-cash results for clients against Boeing and other market participants.